click to visit StorageSearch.com home page

 PLX Technology

-PLX Technology, based in Sunnyvale, Calif., USA, is an industry-leading global provider of semiconductor-based connectivity solutions primarily targeting the enterprise and consumer markets.
+PLX Technology, based in Sunnyvale, Calif., is the leading

-See also:-PLX - editor mentions on StorageSearch.com and PLX's PCIe switch & bridge chips
+See also:-PLX - editor mentions on StorageSearch.com and PLX's PCIe technology page

-Among the many oem customers who PLX's PCIe switch technologies inside their PCIe SSDs are industry leaders - Fusion-io and OCZ.
+Among the many oem customers who PLX's PCIe switch technologies inside their PCIe SSDs are industry leaders you already know for example - Fusion-io and OCZ.

 Due to the emerging size of the PCIe SSD market - I expect that many more SSD companies will be evaluating what's involved in PCIe for the first time - and trying to get a sense of the direction this technology is going.